-- · Confirm the core planning principles and assumptions with stakeholders and other workstreams. - Deliver outcomes that meet the requirements of the Design Hub Terms of Reference. - · Identify dependencies, e.g. settlement functionality in the new RTGS system and Open Banking. - Observe a broad alignment and consistency of timelines and delivery expectations such as those identified in the IMR remedies. - Create, validate and confirm a strawman timeline and transition shape with stakeholder groups.
+- Confirm the core planning principles and assumptions with stakeholders and other work streams. - Deliver outcomes that meet the requirements of the Design Hub Terms of Reference. - Identify dependencies, e.g. relevant settlement functionality is available at the Bank of England and Open Banking. - Observe a broad alignment and consistency of timelines and delivery expectations such as those identified in the IMR remedies.

+• Create, validate and subsequently update a strawman timeline and transition shape with stakeholder groups.

-7 Implementation Planning Next Steps
+7 Implementation Planning -Handover

-We have assessed the next stages of activity required to ensure a successful handover to the NPSO at the end of 2017, which includes a key overarching control activity that will develop and track the overall risk profile for all activity.
+Activity undertaken in the second half 2017 has focused on an outcome that ensured a successful handover to the NPSO at the end of 2017.
+This included a key overarching control activity to develop and track the overall risk profile for all activity: